-- Log into your Physician Profile on the Board's website: www.abplasticsurgery.org, - "Tyour default username is your six-digit Board ID number.
+- Log into your Physician Profile on the Board's website: www.abplasticsurgery.org, - Your default username is your six-digit Board ID number.
 Your default password is your last name (case sensitive, with the first letter capitalized, e.g. Smith).
-You may change this at any time. - The square of th - Access the Clinical Case Log link on the Hand tab.
+You may change this at any time. - f you previously customized your username and password, it remains unchanged. - Access the Clinical Case Log link on the Hand tab.